microsoft/pxt-microbit/docs/projects/multi-dice.md

 ## Check your cast @fullscreen

 Add a ``||logic:if||`` block to test if ``receivedNumber`` is greater or equal to ``dice``.
-If so, you lost and display a sad face on the screen.
+If is, you lost so display a sad face on the screen.

 ```blocks
 let dice = 0;